Auricular Therapy for decreasing pain and anxiety

 Alternative Protocols

 Because the ear maps the entire body, there are entire practices that deal exclusively with the ear.
 The most common of these is the NADA Protocol, developed through the National Acupuncture Detoxification Association.
-The NADA Protocol focuses on 5 points on each ear and targets the lungs, liver, kidneys, as well as helping to reduce anxiety and stress.
-The protocol is easy to teach and is used in a range of settings, including inpatient addiction treatment centers, prisons, homeless shelters, and through street outreach programs.
-The NADA Protocol takes on the extreme flexibility of ear acupuncture to make the practice more accessible to those who need it.
+The NADA Protocol targets five ear points, addressing lungs, liver, kidneys, anxiety, and stress.
+It’s simple to teach and used in addiction centers, prisons, shelters, and street outreach.
+Additionally, ear acupuncture’s flexibility makes the protocol accessible to those in need.

 Join our Newsletter